Arpit-paliwal555/paymentsApp/README.md

 **Server:** Node, Express, MongoDB, JWT.

-## Deployment
+## Running

-To deploy this project run: for Frontend:
+To run this project in dev mode: for Frontend:

 ```bash
   npm run dev